-Anglo-Saxon culture of Britain.
+The generations and branches of the Halison family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
 The name Halison comes from the pet-name "Alice" as in "the son of Alice."
 One source claims that name was in fact, Norman having derived from "Bernard de Alençon who held several lordships from Hervey de Bourges, Suffolk, belonged to the family of the Counts of Alençon, descended from Ivo or Belesme, c.
-940. " CITATION[CLOSE]
+940. "

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) The phonetic resemblance of the name Alençon and the name Halison is apparent, but no other sources confirmed this ancient heritage.
+The phonetic resemblance of the name Alençon and the name Halison is apparent, but no other sources confirmed this ancient heritage.
 Of note was Alisoun (Alison) who appears in Chaucer's "Miller's Tale" c.
 1386, as John's younger wife.
-CITATION[CLOSE]

 Early Origins of the Halison family